Best Kitchen Layout Ideas, Including Pros and Cons

 U-shaped kitchen layout

-The U-shaped kitchen gets its name from the way it’s laid out.
+The U-shaped layout gets its name from the U-shaped design.
 All the cabinets and appliances are arranged on three walls, much like the letter U. This is a popular kitchen design that favors efficiency, storage and functionality.

 U-shaped kitchen layout